 Our journalism has always been, and will always remain, independent and free from commercial influence.

-Where our journalism is funded (such as in an FT Special Report), whilst advertisers may have had a role in suggesting the broad topic or theme, they have no influence over or prior sight of the journalism produced.
+Where FT Group journalism or research is funded by a commercial partner, whilst advertisers may have had a role in suggesting the broad topic or theme, they have no influence over or prior sight of the output.

 Our Reader Charter and other advertising policies are always readily available.